pranigopu/pranigopu.github.io/docs/philosophy/epistemology/3-direct-experience.md

 ---

 **NOTE**: The above clarifications about the nature of experience are vital in clarifying the basic nature of the relationship between consciousness and reality as a whole.
-Ignoring these clarifications makes it easier to form false, non-objective and impractical views about knowledge-formation (ex. see the views of Kant, Hume and Descartes, each of whom reaches a different false conclusion on the nature of knowledge).
+Ignoring these clarifications makes it easier to form false, non-objective and impractical views about knowledge-formation (e.g. see the views of Kant, Hume and Descartes, each of whom reaches a different false conclusion on the nature of knowledge).

 # Validating sense-perception
 Being irreducible data provided to our consciousness, the fact that sense-perception is valid (which we shall justify shortly) is the basis of the validity of knowledge.
 Note that we have not yet validated the higher forms of knowledge, namely concepts, generalisations, principles, etc. However, the validity of the senses is the first step in knowing that consciousness can know reality as it is, not subjectively but objectively.